 The City of Johnston purchases drinking (tap) water from the Des Moines Water Works (DMWW).
 DMWW is responsible for maintaining water quality for the water supply until it reaches the Johnston city limits.
 At the city limits, the Johnston Public works Department is responsible for ensuring the water reaching your tap meets all water quality standards.
 In addition, the city owns the water meter that measures the water used in your home.

-Click here to learn more about water billing and water services in the City of Johnston.
+Click here (PDF) to learn more about water billing and water services in the City of Johnston.

-Please contact Marci Santi in the Utility Billing Department, at 515-727-7772, for questions on your bill.
+Please contact Marci Santi in the Utility Billing Department, at 515-727-7772, for questions about your bill.